Nepiki/Guides/Valkyrie-Profile-(Playstation).md

 ***
 ### Jotunheim Palace
 Last stop before the end of the world !
 The dungeon is quite vast and has tons of enemies, I'd recommend equipping the Dimension Slip accessory (transmuted from the Dryad's Bark artifact) to skip them and concentrate on exploring.
-You get access back to everyone you previously had sent, so you now can assemble your dream team !
+You get access back to everyone you previously had sent so you now can assemble your dream team !
 You have multiple rooms where you will be required to walk on disappearing platform, the timing can be a tad strict but if you fail they reappear on their own after a while.
-For map completion, make sure that you fully map the "bridges" section (narrow rooms with a Up and Down movement option and a bridge in a background).
-It can be tricky to notice on the map screen, but you need to scale up the room with crystal to fully complete them.
+For map completion make sure that you fully map the "bridges" section (narrow rooms with a Up and Down movement option and a bridge in a background).
+It can be tricky to notice on the map screen but you need to scale up the room with crystal to fully complete them.
 As can be expected the bosses Bloodbane and Surt can be tough, I once again recommend equipping Guts and Auto-Item on everyone.
 They know the Heal spell so you will need to deal enough damage or they will get back to full HP.
 If you haven't played with it yet, having a mage or two with the spells Sap Guard and Might Reinforce could be the push you need if you're a bit short.
-Bloodbane has some unique lines that cant be gotten in the postgame so you might want to try and trigger them for the voice completion file.
-After defeating him you will get the most powerful sword of the story mode for Lenneth !
-Surt also have unique voicelines but because you cant save after you beat him they wont get added to the voice completion so you dont have to worry about it.
-Once beaten, you get a half-assed ending with some cryptic dialogues.
+Bloodbane has some unique lines samples that cant be gotten in the postgame so you might want to try and trigger them for the voice completion.
+After defeating him you will get the most powerful sword of the story mode for Valkyrie!
+Surt also have unique voice lines but because you cant save after you beat him they wont get added to the voice completion so don't worry about it.
+Once beaten you get a half-assed ending with cryptic dialogues.
 Congratulation, you've beaten the tutorial !
-Time to move on to the "true" ending on hard mode.
+Time to move on to the "true" ending on Hard mode.

 ![](https://media.retroachievements.org/Badge/153564.png) [Boss XXVII (25)](https://retroachievements.org/achievement/108497)
 _Defeat Bloodbane in Jotunheim Palace_